-Synagogue & Community Space, Cambridge
+Community Centre & Worship Space, Cambridge

-The Jewish community in Cambridge has searched for many years for facilities of its own, and this project delivers a new synagogue and community space in the centre of the city.
+The Jewish community in Cambridge has searched for many years for facilities of its own, and this project delivers a new community centre and worship space in the centre of the city.
 The site is set between a three storey block of flats on one side and terraced housing on the other, with a part of Midsummer common on the back east side.
 The strong urban context, and the restricted availability of natural light down each side inform the design and particularly the section.
 Such concerns will be key to the successful resolution of the MJM project.

 A library and meeting room are placed at the front of the building off the main reception and stair.
 Community rooms are provided on the ground floor with admin and service facilities opening off the central hall.
 The elevation onto the main street is carefully composed of a series of layered elements, expressed with different materials and emphasis.
 The first floor library projects out as a red zinc bay, over the timber clad main entrance areas.